voila-dashboards/voila/docs/source/index.rst

 is secure and customizable, giving you control over what your readers experience.

-For example, here's a dashboard created with Voila. (you can try it interactively at the following Binder link)
+For example, here's a dashboard created with Voilà. (you can try it interactively at the following Binder link)

 .. image:: https://mybinder.org/badge_logo.svg